Buying property in Japan as an American: 2026 comprehensive guide

 Residence card if you live in Japan

 The residence card is the official ID for non-Japanese residents staying 3+ months.
-It’s not required to buy property if you’re a non-resident, but mortgage lenders typically ask for it alongside your passport. -
+It’s not required to buy property in Japan if you’re a non-resident, but mortgage lenders typically ask for it alongside your passport. -

 Certificate of seal impression or signature certificate to prove your execution of documents

-Proof of income (for loan applicants) to satisfy the bank and Flat 35 tests
+Proof of income for loan applicants to satisfy the bank and Flat 35 tests

-Lenders typically ask for 23 years of income proof (e.g., Gensen-Chsh-Hy, tax returns, bank statements).
-For Flat 35 and most loans, debt-to-income caps are 30% (under ¥4M) or 35% (¥4M+); loans over 90% LTV face stricter review.
+Lenders typically ask for 2–3 years of income proof, such as tax returns, bank statements, or employer certificates.
+For Flat 35 and many loans, debt-to-income caps are often 30% for income under ¥4 million or 35% for ¥4 million and above.

 Financing options for expats buying property